Landscape Conservation Cooperative Network Council

 View the list of LCC Council members

 The LCC Council meets quarterly by phone conference or in person.
-The LCC Council is currently c-chaired by P. Lynn Scarlett, Managing Director of Public Policy with The Nature Conservancy, the other co-chair role is temporarily vacant.
+The LCC Council is currently co-chaired by Tony Wasley, Director of the Nevada Department of Wildlife, and P. Lynn Scarlett, Managing Director of Public Policy with The Nature Conservancy.

 LCC Council members are selected for two- to three-years terms through an annual recruitment process.
 In addition to organization type, criteria such as topical focus, expertise, geography and other factors are taken into account during the nomination and review processes for these positions to foster diverse participation and leadership.